michaeljones256/google-geocode/README.md

 * Make sure you have downloaded all the packest in "Prerequisites".
 Next download "elevation.py" and "cities.py". elevation.py imports functions from cities.py
 * A seperate python file named "apikey.py" will need to be created containing the line "key = "YOUR API KEY" with the api key you retrieve  from google
-* Ensure that these two files are in the same directory or they will not be able to import each other. **Finally**, run the elvation.py file and the project will start.
+* Ensure that these three files(elevation.py, cities.py, and apikey.py) are in the same directory or they will not be able to import each other.
+* **Finally**, run the elvation.py file and the project will start.

 ## Authors